Travel Vaccines and Advice for Oman

 Though the crime rates are low in most of the country, exercise caution.
 Watch local news and avoid public gatherings or protests.

-Take A Swim In Snake Canyon
+Take a Swim in Snake Canyon

 Avoid an Embarrassing Stop